Do either of these sound like you?

 - Online self-help: Sometimes money, time, and energy are limited, and the web is a great place to turn for resources for self-help.
 If you feel you're swimming in resources and need some structure, Project Grief online courses might be right for you!

-My best resource is the Master (Your Grief) Course.
-Healing from loss takes time; this course has ten in-depth lessons and art projects that lead you step-by-step on your journey to healing after loss.
+My BEST resource is called Master Your Grief.
+Healing from loss takes time; this is a completely online course with ten in-depth lessons and art projects that lead you step-by-step on your journey to healing after loss.
 And yes, anyone can learn to use art as a tool for grief recovery - no previous art experience is required.
 Get a free 14 day trial here.